zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

   ![API calls test](./21.png)

-From the Azure Portal on the overview metrics of the self-hosted gateway the API requests will be shown.
+In the Overview page of the API Management service, you can now see how the self-hosted gateway API requests are now shown.

   ![API requests metrics](./22.png)